Exploratory Programming – Fall 2013 Program Calendar – Exploring Majors – Meet the Majors

 What’s in a Major Series

-On most Wednesdays and Thursdays this fall, you are invited to meet with faculty, students, and co-op coordinators from across the University.
+You are invited to meet with faculty, students, and co-op coordinators from across the University.
 Come and listen to students in the majors- you won’t be disappointed.

 The exploration process for choosing a major is very personal and, of course, each student has his or her own deliberative process.
 We offer many different ways for students to pursue their journey of discovery.
 Our Meet the Majors Fair, which kicks off each semester, brings together faculty and students from majors across the University, all in the same place at the same time, providing students with an introduction to our myriad of major offerings.